 Buying for a friend or relative

-It is always fun to give a surprise gift to friends and family members, but when it comes to giving pets as gifts it is important that you discuss your plans with the recipient to make sure they are happy to receive a pet.
+It is always fun to give a surprise gift to friends and family members, but when it comes to giving pets as gifts you must discuss your plans with the recipient to make sure they are happy to receive a pet.

 Before committing to buying a pet ask yourself the following questions